francescorn/leetcode_solutions/README.md

 # leetcode_solutions
 All are accepted solutions I have written to [leetcode problems](https://leetcode.com/problemset/all/).
+Most beat 90% of submissions.

 ## Python
 ### solutions on Github and explanations on Leetcode